Teaching Children Compassion

 What is compassion?

 In my compassion class for adults, I used a much richer definition that benefits from the wisdom of Compassion Cultivation Training, Thupten Jinpa, Kelly McGonigal, and others.
-I include it below because I find it useful for my own understand of the skills and steps of compassion.
+I include it below because I find it useful for my own understanding of the skills and steps of compassion.
 When I feel challenged or want to shut down, it’s useful to look at this definition and see where I’m getting stuck.

 1. Awareness and recognition of suffering